d16-nichevo/FoundryPlaylistConverter/README.md

 ﻿# About This Tool

-This is a command-like tool that will take either:
+This is a command-like tool that will take either a:

 * `M3U` [playlist](https://en.wikipedia.org/wiki/M3U)
   * Many audio players can create `M3U` playists, including FooBar and VLC Player.
-* A text file containing a list of filenames.
+* text file containing a list of filenames

 ... and it will convert that file to ...